Vermont Is Counting Ticks… And Tracking Lyme Disease

 Wildlife biologist Alan Giese has spent much of his time studying peregrine falcons, bald eagles and even California condors.
-But as the days warmed up this past spring, the Lyndon State College professor and his biology students were bashing through the fields and forests of Vermont doing what most of the rest of us try to avoid doing: collecting ticks.
+But as the days warmed up in the spring of 2016, the Lyndon State College professor and his biology students were bashing through the fields and forests of Vermont doing what most of the rest of us try to avoid doing: collecting ticks.

-Giese has set up 12 monitoring stations around the state where he can collect ticks and then dissect them to determine if they carry the Lyme disease bacteria, Borrelia burgdorferi.
+That spring, Giese set up 12 monitoring stations around the state where he can collect ticks and then dissect them to determine if they carry the Lyme disease bacteria, Borrelia burgdorferi.
 Since 2013, he’s captured and tested more than 800 ticks.

-In the last two years, he’s been sending them on to the University of Vermont’s Dr. Ralph Budd, Director of the Vermont Center for Immunology & Infectious Diseases.
+In the last several years, he’s sent them on to the University of Vermont’s Dr. Ralph Budd, Director of the Vermont Center for Immunology & Infectious Diseases.
 In an effort to determine what strains of Lyme disease ticks are carrying and how it is spreading, Dr. Budd and his team have become the first to sequence the DNA in the gut of ticks.

 What both Dr. Giese and Dr. Budd, and, in fact scientists around the Northeast, are trying to figure out is why Vermont has become the second most prevalent place in the country for incidence of Lyme disease, per capita, after Maine.